Update as of 31/05/2018:

 The area in proximity to the crater is not popular for tourist accommodations, and we don’t have any villa for rent in the evacuation area.
 More than 80% of our villas are in the Seminyak / Canggu neighbourhoods, 55kms away from the crater, in a safe zone.
 Moreover, the prevailing winds are at the moment blowing towards the North & North East, and as such should remain in this direction for the weeks to come.

-We are in the airport every day picking up clients, the airport is busy, and customers are arriving for their holiday as planned.
+We are at the airport every day picking up clients, the airport is busy, and customers are arriving for their holiday as planned.
 See the official airport statement here.
 Seminyak is as beautiful and busy as usual; the sky is blue and the beaches & restaurants are full.

 However, if you stay at one of our villas in the East of Bali, we will help you change to a different villa or postpone your stay.